zaqifathis/BIMserver-doc/Install-on-Ubuntu.md

 Select "Internet server", use a real domain name that is pointing to your server's IP address.

-# Running op ports below 1024
+# Running on ports below 1024

-The tomcat7 user has no rights to bind to ports below 1024, to make the server available on port 80 (the default HTTP port), you can use iptables (you might have to install the package "iptables"):
+The tomcat7 user has no rights to bind to ports below 1024 (only root can), to make the server available on port 80 (the default HTTP port), you can use iptables (you might have to install the package "iptables"):

 ```
+apt-get install iptables
 iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 8080
 ```
 to store these settings: